 Location: Langkawi, Malaysia

 After my yoga and pilates fun this morning, I enjoyed a nice quiet day in town and on the boat catching up on some work.
 However, the rest of the crew went in search of adventure, and they found it.
 One group visited some beautiful waterfalls that they explored and swam in, while others went on a scenic tour of Langkawi via a cable car or checked out the marine life park.
-For those of you who were left on the edge of your seats by Johns blog yesterday yes, he did go to the bird sanctuary and said it was very cool.
-Back on board we had a delicious dinner of peanut chicken and pasta with homemade spring rolls and pineapple and then the students taking the Emergency First Responder course took their certification exam.
-Tomorrow we start a one and a half day passage next stop, Thailand!
+For those of you who were left on the edge of your seats by John’s blog yesterday, yes, he did go to the bird sanctuary and said it was very cool.
+Back on board, we had a delicious dinner of peanut chicken and pasta with homemade spring rolls and pineapple.
+Then the students taking the Emergency First Responder course took their certification exam.
+Tomorrow we start a one and a half-day passage next stop, Thailand!